 What does a rose symbolize?

 Shakespeare famously wrote in Romeo and Juliet, “A rose by any other name would smell as sweet…“ Undoubtedly, this quote has endured the test of time because the rose is such an exquisite flower.
 We humans have a history with this flower.
 And that history is heavy with meaning, experiences, and emotions.
 Here are just a few of the rose’s important meanings in our lives:

 Rose Color Meanings

 Roses have been cultivated into a range of beautiful hues, and each color has special meanings.

 White rose meanings include pure beauty, elegance, faith, love, and reverence.

-White roses are the perfect symbol for the kinds of occasions that mark a lifetime, from births and christenings to weddings, memorials, and other important events that require special recognition.
-As symbols of pure elegance, white roses are also beautiful in gardens and flower arrangements where the home is a sanctuary.
+White roses are the perfect symbol for the kinds of occasions that mark a lifetime, from births and christenings to weddings, memorials, and other important events requring special recognition.
+As symbols of elegance, white roses are also beautiful in gardens and flower arrangements, making the home a sanctuary.

 Ivory Rose Meaning

 Ivory roses symbolize elegance, grace, luxury, and discretion.
 With their classic, creamy hue, ivory roses are beautiful when combined with white or other colored roses.
 They always add a level of classic elegance.
 Ivory roses make beautiful understated gifts for loved ones who favor elegance over flashiness.

 Yellow Rose Meaning